Tony Blair Institute for Global Change

-The Tony Blair Institute, known by its trade name, the Tony Blair Institute for Global Change and the abbreviation TBI, is a think tank and consultancy founded in 2016 by former British Prime Minister Tony Blair.
+The Tony Blair Institute (TBI), known by its trade name the Tony Blair Institute for Global Change and the abbreviation TBI, is a British think tank and consultancy that advises governments and political leaders on strategy, policy and technology.
+It was founded in 2016 by former British prime minister Tony Blair and, by 2024, worked with governments in more than 45 countries.